Deen-Abdultawab/100-days-of-code/log.md

 **Today's Progress**: Built a JavaScript counter.

 **Thoughts**: I decided to start with the simplest one for cofidence.
-Didn't have much problem on this particular project.Somehow the link attached comes off wierd. click here https://todo-m2p0zs5j2-abdultawab.vercel.app
+Didn't have much problem on this particular project.Somehow the link attached comes off wierd.

 **Link(s) to work**: [JavaScript Counter](https://javascript-counter-7pa25lbuc-abdultawab.vercel.app)